daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 # Drawing Overlay

 The **Outline** effect by itself is very striking but we can do better.
-In *Mystery Dungeon*, the shadows below certain objects and characters appear as if they are sketched onto the scene using a pencil - we'll go the whole hog and make the entire scene look hald-drawn based on the luminance of the base image.
+In *Mystery Dungeon*, the shadows below certain objects and characters appear as if they are sketched onto the scene using a pencil - we'll go the whole hog and make the entire scene look hand-drawn based on the luminance of the base image.
 The brighter the original pixel, the less apparent the sketch effect will be.
 The simplest way of achieving a sketch aesthetic is to create a sketch texture containing an arrangement of pencil/brush strokes, then overlaying it onto the image with differing transparency.

 <img data-src="/img/tut3/part10-drawing-texture.jpg" class="center-image lazyload" alt="Drawing Texture">